anthonywritescode/markdown-to-presentation/README.md

 `public_repo` permission.

-Use [`travis encrypt`](https://docs.travis-ci.com/user/encryption-keys/) to encrypt your push token.
+Use [`travis encrypt`](https://docs.travis-ci.com/user/encryption-keys/) to encrypt your push token as `GH_TOKEN=...`.
 You'll need the yaml it spits out to fill out your `.travis.yml`.

 Make a `.travis.yml` which looks something like this: